 What are the symptoms of periodontal disease?

-Depending on the stage of dental disease signs will vary from bad breath, hard yellow or brown buildup on teeth, read and bleeding gums, difficulty eating or chewing, loss of appetite, drooling and tooth loss.
+Depending on the stage of dental disease, signs will vary.
+From bad breath, hard yellow or brown buildup on teeth, red and bleeding gums, difficulty eating or chewing, loss of appetite, drooling and tooth loss.

 What steps can I take to prevent dental disease?

 - Routine examinations by your veterinarian